greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpcheckcat.html.md

 -S \{none \| only\}
 :   Specify this option to control the testing of catalog tables that are shared across all databases in the Greenplum Database installation, such as *pg\_database*.

-:   The value `none` disables testing of shared catalog tables.
+:   The value `none` deactivates testing of shared catalog tables.
 The value `only` tests only the shared catalog tables.

 -U user\_name
 :   The user connecting to Greenplum Database.